 Covanta employees are eager to learn new skills and develop new professional capacities.
-To prepare our teams for the future and ensure they have all the tools they need to succeed in their roles along the way, we offer numerous opportunities for individual development and mentorship.
+To prepare our teams for the future and ensure they have the tools needed to succeed in their roles, we offer op-portunities for development and mentorship.

-- The Essentials of Supervisory Success and Powering Your Leadership, which equip Covanta managers with the skills they need to increase their personal effectiveness.
-To date, more than 450 first-line managers and mid-level leaders have taken these courses.
+- The Essentials of Supervisory Success and Powering Your Leadership, which equip Covanta managers with the skills to increase their personal effectiveness.

-- Operator and maintenance qualification programs, which ensure that our employees are equipped to perform their jobs safely and efficiently by providing guidance on topics such as electrical qualification, boiler operations and power generation fundamentals.
+- Operator and maintenance qualification programs, which ensure that employees are qualified to perform their jobs safely and efficiently.

-- Education assistance programs, which provide financial support to employees who would like to broaden their knowledge base, develop further professional skills and take external classes to prepare for other positions within Covanta.
+- Education assistance programs, which provide financial support to employees who want to broaden their knowledge base, develop professional skills and take external classes to prepare for other positions within Covanta.

-- Six Sigma Green Belt certification program, which provides employees with the opportunity to learn continuous improvement tools while working on a project to improve our operations or business practices.
-To date, 15 employees have received their Green Belt certification.
+- Six Sigma Green Belt certification program, which enables employees to learn continuous improvement tools while working to improve our operations and business practices.

-- Self-paced training courses: This material is designed to provide applicable fundamental and theory-based training.
+- Self-paced training courses provide fundamental and theory-based training.

-- Additional requirements: Any additional certifications, licensing, training or experience required for the operator to satisfactorily perform the duties and responsibilities of his or her position.
+- Additional requirements include any additional certifications, licensing, training or experience required for the operators to satisfactorily perform the duties and responsibilities of their position.

 Our Learning Management System (LMS) tracks the completion of training to ensure that our operators are meeting the requirements of their positions.
-Our LMS provides a single-point solution that assigns, offers and tracks the status of our qualification and training programs.
+Our LMS provides a single-point solution that assigns, offers and manages the status of our qualification and training programs.
 All assignments are organized in a manner that intuitively displays expectations and status, allowing managers and corporate/regional personnel to quickly ascertain individual and collective performance across the enterprise.
-On demand reports as well as regularly scheduled automated reports improve the visibility and management of the qualification program.
+On-demand reports and regularly scheduled automated reports improve the visibility and management of the qualification program.

 Developing a Strong Talent Pipeline

-We value the diversity in our workforce as reflected by age and levels of experience among our employees.
+We value a diverse workforce, as reflected by age range and levels of experience among our employees.
 According to a Pew Center report, Millennials currently comprise the largest population in the US labor force.
 As Generation Z continue to enter the workforce, the trend towards a younger workforce will continue.
 A significant portion of Covanta’s workforce is at, or approaching, retirement age.
 In anticipation of these trends and the need to equip our future leaders with the skills they will need to be successful, Covanta offers several professional development programs for young professionals:

 - The Early Career Development Program, launched in 2018, enables recent college graduates with less than three years of relevant work experience to gain knowledge about Covanta’s diverse business functions.
 Eight young professionals (25 percent female and 25 percent from diverse ethnic groups) participated in the inaugural class.
 We plan to continue to expand and diversify this program by leveraging the Undergraduate Internship Program.

-- Our companywide Mentoring Program, first launched in 2017, is a year-long opportunity for employees from diverse cross-sections of the company to develop the skills to succeed in a dynamic work environment.
+- First launched in 2017, our companywide Mentoring Program is a year-long opportunity for employees from across the company to develop the skills to succeed in a dynamic work environment.
 Believing in the unique power that these mentoring relationships can provide, we launched a second iteration of the program in March 2019 that connected 50 mentee/mentor pairs, up from 40 pairs in the first program.
 Today, our program is adding focus to our employees in the field.

 Educational Assistance Training Program

-Covanta provides an educational assistance program to financially assist and encourage employees to broaden their knowledge, skills and effectiveness while also helping prepare them for other positions within the Company to which they may reasonably aspire.
-The program is available to regular full-time employees who are actively at work and have completed six months of continuous service with the Company.
+Covanta provides an educational assistance program to financially support employees to broaden their knowledge, skills, and effectiveness while also helping prepare them for other positions within the company to which they may reasonably aspire.
+The program is available to regular full-time employees who are actively at work and have completed six months of continuous service with Covanta.

 Performance Review Process

-Covanta has established a year-round Performance Management process in which managers and employees work together to establish performance goals, communicate expectations, identify development plans and provide ongoing feedback on a consistent basis.
-It is a valuable tool used to visit and revisit performance strengths and development needs throughout the year, while also ensuring performance and organizational goals are aligned.
-The process includes mid-year and year-end performance review meetings to review performance and develop new goals and plans.
+Covanta has established a year-round performance management process in which managers and employees work together to establish performance goals, communicate expectations, identify development plans and provide ongoing feedback.
+This is a valuable tool used to evaluate on a regular basis performance strengths and development needs while also ensuring alignment of performance and organizational goals.
+The process includes biannual performance review meetings to discuss performance and develop new goals and plans.
 In 2021, we added “Values Diversity” to our performance review process to highlight the importance of this competency to our business and building strong teams.